virtulis/substitoot/README.md

 If you click on a toot with a fake ID, the extension will try to intercept it and fetch the toot properly this time (via your instance's search function).
 This only works if you are logged in.

-**Warning:** toot content is returned from the API calls as HTML code.
+Toot content is returned from the API calls as HTML code.
 Content of remote toots is passed through an HTML sanitizer in hopes that this will prevent any potential XSS *(in case someone really hates this extension!)*.
-This certainly needs a closer look (e.g. what other fields can have HTML).

 ### Why it works like that